DarkDavet/Spire-Builder-/README.md

 # Spire-Builder-
+This is one of my first Unity projects, where I studied and practiced to develop games The game is designed for mobile platforms.
 A casual game where you can build a tall tower using cubes.
-This is one of my first Unity projects.
-The game is designed for mobile platforms.
-# Key features:
+There are key features of the game:

-Build the tallest spire possible, using a simple and intersting cube building system.
+Building of the tallest spire
+A simple and interesting cube building system.
-Reach new heights and set new records.
+Reaching of new heights and setting of new records.
-Unlock new types of cubes.
+Unlocking of new types of cubes.
-Observe how the environment will change because of your progress.
+Dependency between your progress and the environment.
+A completely finished game that available for comfortable playing.